 Locally known as 'Khore', the place was named after its ruler Raja Krishna Chandra Rai, who was a great patron of art and architecture.
-Evidently, the place offers an insight into a rich cultural and artistic tradition, one that attracts tourists for its distinctive appeal, clay modeling and religious festivals.
+Evidently, the place offers an insight into a rich cultural and artistic tradition, one that attracts tourists for its distinctive appeal, clay modelling and religious festivals.

-Climate, Craft and Culinary Treats
+Climate, Craft And Culinary Treats

-But what upholds the cultural sanctity of the town is a sub-urban locality called Ghurni.
+But what upholds the cultural sanctity of the town is a suburban locality called Ghurni.
 Here, one can find a colony of artists creating wonders in clay.
-Besides the popular deity images it features clay models of human figures, fruits and animals that are meticulously worked out in an array of open studios.
+Besides the popular deity images, it features clay models of human figures, fruits and animals that are meticulously worked out in an array of open studios.

 Krishnanagar is the place to be for sweet lovers.
 The traditional sweet makers, called Halwaikars or Moyras here, offer a host of sweet delicacies besides the famous Sarbhaja and Sarpuriya sweets of Bengal.

-Places of Worship and More
+Places Of Worship And More

-Extremely popular for its grandeur and located in serene environment is the Roman Catholic Church which features some extraordinary sculptures.
-Built in 1886-88, it features some breathtaking oil paintings depicting Christ's life and are painted in canvas along with several other wooden frescos.
+Extremely popular for its grandeur and located in a serene environment is the Roman Catholic Church which features some extraordinary sculptures.
+Built in 1886-88, it features some breathtaking oil paintings depicting Christ's life and is painted on canvas along with several other wooden frescos.

 A Protestant Church is just around the corner with ornate and colourful glass paintings.
 The religious temples and monasteries in Krishnanagar are an integral part of the city’s culture.
-The Jalangi ghat is a popular tourist destination along with religious destinations like Mayapur, Nabadwip and Shantipur.
+The Jalangi Ghat is a popular tourist destination along with religious destinations like Mayapur, Nabadwip and Shantipur.

 The best time to visit Krishnagar is in the winters.

-How to reach Krishnanagar
+How To Reach Krishnanagar

-The climate of Krishananagar is pleasant.
+The climate of Krishnanagar is pleasant.